software-assignments-spring2021/spring-2019-Laika/CONTRIBUTING.md

 ## Git Workflow

 **Feature Branch Based Workflow**
+1. Git pull first
-1. Each person create their own working branch
+2. Each person create their own working feature Branch
-2. We divide and assign tasks to team members
+3. Name the branch with the issue type + "/" + the issue number + "/" sub task from the issue (if applicable)
+4. Do the changes/work on the issue
-3. When completed bug free, merge back
+5. When completed bug free, push branch back to remote
+6. Make a pull request on the trunk branch
-4. When making a pull request and merging to branch, make sure that it is reviewed and approved by team members
+7. When making a pull request and merging to branch, make sure that it is reviewed and approved by team members before being merged to the master

+A note: A feature should be merged back to the master within 1 - 2 days, so as to ensure the local master branch is as up to date with the remote as possible

 ---